postworthy/SocksWebProxy/README.md

 ##Project Intro
 ==================================

-SocksWebProcy is a C# project build to make http communication over the Tor network simple and easy for C# projects.
+SocksWebProxy is a C# project build to make http communication over the Tor network simple and easy for C# projects.

 ##Project Features